-These sites form part of the ongoing review of Brick by Brick (BBB), so are not immediate disposals.
+These sites form part of the ongoing review of Brick by Brick (BBB), but could offer disposal opportunities, subject to any relevant Housing Strategy.
 The previous Asset Strategy identified a large number of surplus or underutilised sites that could potentially be used for housing development.
-These were investigated and brought forward through Brick by Brick and many have now been successfully developed.
-This process was then continued and BBB put forward further pipeline sites.
-Some of these have now obtained planning consent whilst others are still at the feasibility stage but with the decision not to transfer over any new sites to BBB following the recent reviews these should now be considered for potential sale to private developers.
+These were investigated and brought forward through Brick by Brick and many have now been successfully developed or planning permissions obtained.
+The sites that have not yet been developed will now be reviewed and where appropriate either considered for development to provide more social housing or potentially sold to third parties or developed in partnership with registered providers to deliver new housing.